MetFrag CL

 Usage

-To view the contents of the example file it can be opened with a text editor.
-Lines starting with # are comments and not used by MetFrag.
+The example parameter file for running MetFrag can be viewed using a text editor and looks like this.
+Lines starting with # are comments and are not used by MetFrag.

 #